erencank/chess_client/README.md

 # Chess Client Bot Library

 This is a simple chess bot client library that connects to a backend WebSocket server to receive move requests and send back moves chosen by a user-defined engine.
 It’s designed to be user-friendly.
+This client is meant to be used on the [ChessBeez platform](https://chess-frontend-4916.onrender.com/)

 ## Requirements